pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 - Then Run the **student_code.py** file and follow the instructions.

 The principle of this challenge is to troubleshoot the **student_code.py** script.
-You can just run it and it will automatically break every time you have a troubleshooting action to perform.
+For this You can just run it and it will automatically break every time you have a troubleshooting action to perform.

 example :